ccamlr/CCAMLRGIS/README.md

 ### 4.1. get_depths

-Given a bathymetry raster and a an input dataframe of latitudes/longitudes, this function computes the depths at these locations.
+Given a bathymetry raster and an input dataframe of latitudes/longitudes, this function computes the depths at these locations.
 The examples below use the ‘SmallBathy’ data for illustrative purposes; users should use a higher resolution bathymetry dataset